ParamANN: A Neural Network to Estimate Cosmological Parameters for $\Lambda$CDM Universe Using Hubble Measurements: Results and analysis

 \section{Results and analysis}

-In this section, at first we show the predicted results for test set.
-Then, we present the predictions of ParamANN for Hubble measurements (DA+BAO) and compare these predictions with the results estimated by~\cite{Planck_2018}.
+In section~\ref{sec:pred_test}, we show the predicted results for the test set.
+Then, in section~\ref{sec:pred_obs}, we present the predictions of ParamANN and best estimates of MCMC analysis for Hubble measurements.
+Moreover, we compare the results predicted by ParamANN with the results estimated by both MCMC and Planck collaboration~\cite{Planck_2018}.